 Indiana has a varied topography that includes dense forests, grassland prairies, riverbanks, lakeshores, and rocky hills.
 Most of the land in Indiana is dedicated to farming.
 The principal crops are corn, soybeans, wheat, and dairy products.
 Indiana also has major population centers and many manufacturing industries are based there.
 It still has wild places, however, and they are home to a healthy population of native wildlife.

 Wild Animals in Indiana

 Indiana’s forest areas, rivers, and location on the Great Lakes have given it a wide variety of wildlife.
-It is home to common forest animals like black bears, coyotes, badgers, beavers, and cottontail rabbits.
+It is home to common forest animals such as black bears, coyotes, badgers, beavers, and cottontail rabbits.
 Its rodents include fox squirrels, gray squirrels, and groundhogs.
 Bison and white-tail deer roam the grasslands, and black bears have a small but stable population in the state.

 It has 13 native bat species, including some of the rarest species like Rafineque’s big-eared bat (Corynorhinus rafinesquii), red bat (Lasiurus borealis), silver-haired bat (Lasionycteris noctivagans) and Indiana myotis (Myotis sodalis).

-In the forests and wetlands, it is common to spot herons, ducks, geese, and other waterfowl.
+In the forests and wetlands, it is common to spot herons, turtles, ducks, geese, and other waterfowl.
 You will also hear the western chorus frog and the spring peeper, two frog species known for their charming springtime calls.
 Among its small mammals are the muskrat, opossum, and raccoon.